 In the absence of light, the plant will produce long, pale shoots that you can use just like asparagus.

-Some people use lovely ceramic forcing pots for this job.
+Some people use lovely ceramic blanching pots for this job.
 I use paint buckets and bricks.
 If you do use a bucket, make sure it is a dark color.
 I found that white buckets didn’t block enough light.
 I recommend drilling some holes on the north side of the bucket for ventilation.